-Name (Date of birth) Responsibilities and status within Takeda Business experience Elaine Shannon (June 25, 1974) Global Quality Officer Elaine Shannon is Global Quality Officer of Takeda Pharmaceutical Company Limited, where she oversees the enterprise quality organization that establishes consistent quality management systems and programs across the network.
+Name (Date of birth) Responsibilities and status within Takeda Business experience Elaine Shannon is Global Quality Officer of Takeda Pharmaceutical Company Limited, where she oversees the enterprise quality organization that establishes consistent quality management systems and programs across the network.
 As Global Quality Officer, Ms. Shannon continues to lead best-in-class global quality operations globally, through one quality management system.
-Prior to her role as Global Quality Officer, Ms. Shannon held several roles at Takeda, where she has honed her expertise in quality, manufacturing and oncology.
+Elaine Shannon (June 25, 1974) Global Quality Officer Prior to her role as Global Quality Officer, Ms. Shannon held several roles at Takeda, where she has honed her expertise in quality, manufacturing and oncology.
 Most recently, she served as site head for Takeda's Massachusetts Biologics Operations manufacturing site.
-Ms. Shannon also served as Global Head of Quality Oncology &amp; External Supply Small Molecules and Global Head of Quality Audits and Supplier Management.
+Ms. Shannon also served as Global Head of Quality Oncology & External Supply Small Molecules and Global Head of Quality Audits and Supplier Management.
 She joined Takeda's Global Quality Compliance and Systems group in June 2016 to develop Takeda's knowledge management processes.
-Ms. Shannon has 25 years of industry experience in quality, compliance, assurance and R&amp;D, including work with Teva Pharmaceutical and Pinewood Healthcare.
+Ms. Shannon has more than 25 years of industry experience in quality, compliance, assurance and R&D, including work with Teva Pharmaceuticals and Pinewood Healthcare.
 She holds a master's degree in pharmaceutical manufacturing technology and a bachelor's degree in good manufacturing practice (GMP).
-Thomas Wozniewski, Ph.D.
-(July 26, 1962) Global Manufacturing and Supply Officer Thomas Wozniewski serves as Global Manufacturing &amp; Supply Officer and Country Head of Switzerland of Takeda Pharmaceutical Company Limited.
+Thomas Wozniewski serves as Global Manufacturing & Supply Officer and Country Head of Switzerland and as a member of Takeda Executive Team of Takeda Pharmaceutical Company Limited.
 Dr. Wozniewski joined Takeda in this role in July 2014.
 Since then, he has focused on the technological and digital transformation and the implementation of a continuous improvement culture within the global network of more than 25 manufacturing sites.
-Prior to joining Takeda, Dr. Wozniewski gained more than 25 years of experience in the pharmaceutical industry, holding senior leadership roles in manufacturing, quality and supply chain management at Bayer Consumer Care Switzerland, Bayer Healthcare AG, Schering AG and Boehringer Ingelheim in Germany.
+Thomas Wozniewski, Ph.D.
+(July 26, 1962) Global Manufacturing and Supply Officer Prior to joining Takeda, Dr. Wozniewski gained more than 25 years of experience in the pharmaceutical industry, holding senior leadership roles in manufacturing, quality and supply-chain management at Bayer Consumer Care Switzerland, Bayer Healthcare AG, Schering AG and Boehringer Ingelheim in Germany.
 Outside of Takeda, Dr. Wozniewski is member of the Pharmaceutical Manufacturing Forum, which facilitates the exchange of technical operations and supply leaders from key global research and development based pharmaceutical companies.
 Dr. Wozniewski holds a doctorate degree in pharmaceutical biology from the University of Regensburg, Germany.